MW 25x5 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
-Furthermore, tiny parts of these devices are able to complicate diagnosis after entering the body.
+- Potential hazard associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
+Furthermore, miniscule components of these magnets have the potential to hinder the diagnostic process after entering the body.

 Please review the information on how to handle neodymium magnets and avoid significant harm to your body, as well as prevent unintentional damage to the magnets.